Otis College of Art and Design: Rankings and programs

-Otis is known for its B.F.A. degree offered in fashion design.
+Finally, it is known for its fashion design program.
 Under the direction of Rosemary Brantley, this program is considered one of the top fashion design programs of its kind in the U.S. Otis Fashion Design is housed at the California Market Center in downtown Los Angeles.
 Students benefit from working closely with design mentors and are trained in all aspects of the design process while emulating a fashion design studio, and following the industry's seasonal schedule.
 Visiting critics have included designers such as Bob Mackie, Francisco Costa for Calvin Klein, Vera Wang, Diane von Fürstenberg, Isabel Toledo, Isaac Mizrahi, and Todd Oldham.
 Major designers such as Eduardo Lucero and Rick Owens are alumni of the program.